ENGN2912B-2018/HPC-A/Qt installation guide.md

 Then go back to kits, you will see some of the compilers can work now.
 You can start to build and compile your own projects now.

-## Part 3: Associate the third party libraries with Qt:
+## Associate VTK libraries with Qt

 If you want to use the third party libraries in Qt, you need to add the include path and the lib path of the thrid party in Qt pro file.
 For example, in our project we want to use VTK in Qt, so in the pro file, we add these following lines:
 ```